-In this buying guide, we've outlined our choices for the 11 best cheap electric guitars under £/$500 that are available for you to order right now.
-But first, let's take a sneak peek at our top choices...
+In this buying guide, we've outlined our choices for the 10 best cheap electric guitars that are available for you to order right now, for under $/£500.
+So without further ado, let's dive in.

 - The best cheap acoustic guitars on the planet right now